cs425sp24/hw3/REPORT.md

 > **Guideline:** Provide examples of how caching is used in modern software systems.
 Discuss the various layers of technology stacks where caching finds its use. *[Limit to 3-4 bullet points]*

-## Caching Terminologies and Their Significance
+## Caching Terminologies

-> **Guideline:** In this section, you will define and discuss the significance of common caching terms such as cache hit, cache miss, cache hit ratio, TTL, and cache coherence.
+> **Guideline:** In this section, you will define and discuss common caching terms such as cache hit, cache miss, cache hit ratio, TTL, and cache coherence.
 For each term, provide a brief explanation and an example to illustrate its significance. *[Limit to 1-2 short paragraphs per term]*

 ### Cache Hit